tttppp/ragl/rules.md

 1.5.1.1 Prize payments are subject to transfer fees and consequently it is not worth paying very small prizes.
 A small prize pool may result in prizes being omitted.

-1.5.2 The Season finisher prize pool will be split between (up to) 3 players drawn randomly among those who successfully finished the season (all divisions) and did not win any other prize.
+1.5.2 Players who successfully finished the season and did not win any other prize will be entered into the Season finisher prize draw.

-1.5.2.1 For each strike that a player receieves the chance of them winning a share of the Season finisher prize pool will decrease.
+1.5.2.1 The season finisher prize pool will be split into some number of season finisher prizes and those players with more unused strikes will have a higher chance of winning a prize.
 (Nb.
 Due to the implementation of the prize draw the chance of winning may not be proportional to the number of strikes a player has left)

 1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
 If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.

-1.5.4 Players may be inelligable for prizes if they are based in countries on economic sanctions lists (for example PayPal is currently not operating in Russia).
+1.5.4 Players may be ineligable for prizes if they are based in countries on economic sanctions lists (for example PayPal is currently not operating in Russia).
 We reserve the right to reassign prizes if this is the case.

 # 2. Registrations

 ## 2.1 New signups

-2.1.1 New players have until 2022-09-29 to send the registration info.
+2.1.1 New players have until 2023-04-27 to send the registration info.

 2.1.2 Registration takes place through Discord (#ragl-signups in https://discord.gg/99zBDuS), the primary channel of communication for RAGL, or in the registrations forum thread.